webtor-io/embed-sdk-js/README.md

 Attribute  | Description
 -----------|-------------
-id         | Element id where player will be embedded magnet     | Magnet-uri (torrentUrl ot magnet is required) width      | Width of an iframe (might be any css width value: 800px, 100%, etc...
+id         | Element id where player will be embedded magnet     | Magnet URI (torrentUrl ot magnet is required) width      | Width of an iframe (might be any css width value: 800px, 100%, etc...
 800px by default)
 height     | Height of an iframe (might be any css width value: 800px, 100%, etc... optional) torrentUrl | Url of the torrent-file (HTTP-server **MUST** include header "Access-Control-Allow-Origin: *" to allow torrent-file download on client-side)